-3.2 Beach Offshore Facilities and Activities within the Otway Basin
+3.2 Beach Offshore Facilities and Activities within the Otway and Bass Basin

-This OPEP covers petroleum activities in Commonwealth waters, Victorian State waters off the west coast of Victoria and Tasmanian State waters north west of the Tasmanian coastline, collectively within the Otway Basin.
+This OPEP covers petroleum activities in Commonwealth waters, Victorian State waters and Tasmanian State waters within the Otway and Bass Basin.

 Beach facilities and activities within the Otway Basin covered by this OPEP are summarised in Table 3-1.
 A detailed description of offshore facilities and petroleum activities is available within activity-specific EPs.